NavyaG-lab/Tech-writer/primer.md

   * Typically sabesp is called by other tools, like Airflow, but it can be run manually in a terminal, either for development or to address problems with a production run.

 ## Capivara-clj overview
 * [Capivara](https://github.com/nubank/capivara) is a Redshift data-loader written in Clojure.
-The -clj suffix is there to disambiguate from an older SQL runner project.
+The `-clj` suffix is there to disambiguate from an older SQL runner project.
-  * We load Redshift from avro files that are computed by Itaipu.
+  * We load Redshift from Avro files that are computed by Itaipu.
 While the default dataset storage format for Itaipu is Parquet, we use the "avroize" function to create a copy of the dataset in Avro format, because Redshift can load directly from Avro (and not from Parquet).
+  * Capivara has two modes of operation:
-  * Capivara runs simultaneously with Itaipu (reacting to committed datasets via SQS messages published by Metapod) and after Itaipu (batch job to do the cutover once everything is ready).
+    * **Reactive** - it reacts to committed datasets by subscribing to SQS messages published by Metapod.
-  We use SQS for this reactive flow because Metapod is on our production stack (in AWS São Paulo) and Capivara runs in AWS US East (where Redshift runs).
+      We use SQS for this mode because Metapod is on our production stack (in AWS São Paulo) and Capivara runs in AWS US East (where Redshift runs).
 This use case asks for a message queue rather than a structured log, but we would probably use Kafka if it wasn't for a couple of things that need to be sorted out before:
       * The services we have running on Mesos have no network access to Kafka clusters running in the São Paulo region;
       * Currently, our Kafka clusters are associated with [Immutable Infrastructure stacks](https://github.com/nubank/playbooks/blob/db4cc8939289c513228ff99b6050fe840bd17fa4/admin/infra/stack-spin.md), which get blue-green deployed from time to time.
 The problem is that Capivara does not know what stacks are is not prepared to switch over to a new one, when it gets deployed.
+    * **Batch mode** - it is scheduled to run by Airflow and it runs twice per transaction.
+    The first run happens after dimensional modelling is ready.
+The dimensional model needs to be made available atomically, and this job is responsible for the cutover.
+    The second run happens at the end of the transaction with the goal of loading datasets that were skipped by the reactive mode.
+There are [some pecularities in the way Metapod commits datasets](https://github.com/nubank/metapod/blob/master/README.md#idempotency-and-at-least-once-semantics), which make it possible for the reactive mode to wrongly ignore datasets.

 ## GO deployment pipeline overview [UPDATE REQUIRED]
   * We use [GoCD](https://www.gocd.org/) for continuous delivery build pipelines